AshishDabhane/Ashish-Demo/README.md

 # Ashish-Demo
-This is my first git repository
+This is my first Git repository
 Author - Ashish Dabhane